-- Monday 6PM: class meeting. - We won't actually meet for 3 hours lecture is only until 7:30PM. - Recordings will be posted, though attendance is part of your grade. - with your camera on (see the course website for the link). - Throughout the week: complete readings and homework. - Homeworks will contain a mix of reading questions and technical problems. - Expect to spend \sim 3 hours per week on the course outside of class, mostly reading. - Friday 12-1PM: office hours.
+- Monday 6PM: class meeting. - We won't actually meet for 3 hours lecture is only until 7:30PM. - Recordings will be posted, though attendance is part of your grade. - You can either attend in-person in Pepper Canyon Hall 122 (preferred) or remotely via Zoom, ideally with your camera on (see the course website for the link). - Throughout the week: complete readings and homework. - Homeworks will contain a mix of reading questions and technical problems. - Expect to spend ~3 hours per week on the course outside of class, mostly reading. - Friday 12-1PM: office hours.
 SDSC 2nd Floor or Zoom. - Sunday, 11:59PM: homework due.